meh/rust-tun/README.md

 Linux
 -----
-You will need the `tun2` module to be loaded and root is required to create interfaces.
+You will need the `tun` module to be loaded and root is required to create interfaces.

 macOS & FreeBSD